Crafthouse Brews: The Best in Local Craft Beer

 Local Brew Selection

 When it comes to the type of beer Crafthouse Brews makes, the selection is endless.
 Crafthouse Brews makes some of the strongest local brews that compare to high alcohol content beer, the likes of Armageddon and Snake Venom.
 However, you can also find lighter beer for beginners or people who want a more forgiving brew.
+You can also check What Time Do They Stop Selling Beer in Texas? or our guide on How Much Is a Keg of Beer.

 Also check: 30 Best Mexican Beer Brands